adrianobrito/adrianobrito.github.io/_posts/2018-01-11-using-callable-responses-in-spring-mvc.md

 }
 ```

-Now it's possible to rewrite `GeoReferenceController` in a way that it don't block threads from servlet thread pool when it perform a heavy task, like we can see in the the code snippet below.
+Now there are all the necessary features to rewrite `GeoReferenceController` in a way that it doesn't block threads from servlet thread pool when it performs a heavy task, like it is exposed in the the code snippet below.

 ```java